 What is NTFS for Mac?

-NTFS is a file format — a bit like APFS or FAT.
+NTFS is a file system — a bit like APFS or FAT.
 However, unlike those two formats, macOS can’t write to NTFS-formatted disks.
 If you plug an NTFS-formatted disk into your Mac, you will be able to see the files on it but won’t be able to copy files to it or edit the files that are already there.
 And that’s often a problem because NTFS is a popular file format with Windows users.
 So, if you need to access files on a disk that’s been formatted for use with Windows, say a shared server, you will need additional software to do that.
 That’s where NTFS for Mac comes in.
 When you install NTFS for Mac, you will be able to write, edit, copy, move, and delete files on an NTFS-formatted disk.
 It also allows you to mount, format, verify, and even set an NTFS-formatted volume as a startup disk.

 Why uninstall NTFS for Mac?